 The illegal use of alcohol and/or drugs is prohibited in the State of Washington and Evergreen Residential and Dining Services.
 The purpose of Substance Free Housing is to foster a living environment in which abstinence from alcohol and drugs (including marijuana) will be respected and residents can be assured that substance use and/or abuse will not be a factor in their residential lives.
 All residents of Substance Free Housing agree to the following:

 - The possession and consumption of alcohol and/or illicit drugs is prohibited in Substance Free regardless of a person's age.

 - Residents or guests may not be under the influence of alcohol or any illicit drugs while present in Substance Free Housing.

 - Residential and Dining Services expects that residents living in Substance Free housing will confront any substance violations in their living space, hallways and entryways.
 If this confrontation is unsuccessful, contact your Resident Life Assistants or Police services.

 - Residents who use alcohol and/or illicit drugs in restricted areas will receive a warning and/or be referred to arbitration to be held accountable to the community Substance Free standards.
 If residents are unable or unwilling to resolve their dispute, it may result in their removal from the Substance Free Housing community.

 - It is the responsibility of hosts to ensure that their guests understand and follow the policies and intent of the Substance Free Housing community.

 Living in Substance Free is voluntary.
-Substance Free Housing is for those students that are willing to voluntarily make a commitment to maintaining a living environment free from tobacco, alcohol and drugs.
+Substance Free Housing is for those students that are willing to voluntarily make a commitment to maintaining a living environment free from tobacco, alcohol, marijuana, and drugs.
 Substance Free Housing members are also responsible for the behavior of their guests, and must assume accountability for their actions.
 Students signing up for such housing must be committed to fulfilling these commitments and expectations.